akka/akka-grpc/docs/src/main/paradox/play-framework.md

 ## Using a gRPC client in a Play Framework app

 Akka gRPC has special support to allow for seamless injection of generated clients in Play.
-To enable this you need to first enable the gRPC plugin as described in the @ref[client docs](client/index.md) and then add an additional source generator in `build.sbt`:
+To enable this, you need first to enable the gRPC plugin as described in the @ref[client docs](client/walkthrough.md) and then add a source generator in `build.sbt`:

 Scala